 The Bachelor report, portfolio and oral exam are based on a topic of the student's own choice within one or more of the core areas covered by the course programme.
-Using their $3^{rd}$ year production and their internship as point of departure, the students write a report where they analyse their work thus far and define a career path for the coming $1\frac{1}{2}$ -5 years.
+Using their 3^{rd} year production and their internship as point of departure, the students write a report where they analyse their work thus far and define a career path for the coming $1 \frac{1}{2}$ -5 years.

-The report should demonstrate an independent analysis and critical reflection of the student's artistic work and development thus far, its relevance to the professional industry, how it relates to the topic of choice, and how it relates to their career design plan.
+The Bachelor Report should demonstrate an independent analysis and critical reflection of the student's artistic work and professional development thus far, and how the student relates to the industry.